triangledirt/books/RAPE!.md

 "I likes spending time with you, it doesn't matter if you make demands or not."

-"But I bet you're getting off on the fact that I make so many demands on you---aren't you?"
+"But I bet you're getting off on the fact that I make so many demands on you—aren't you?"

 "I ain't getting off on anything, Little Miss L."